MansMeg/IntroML/README.md

 ## Course Project
 The last two weeks will focus on a course project where 2-3 students choose their data and create a supervised machine learning predictive model for a real-world dataset.

 You can find details and instructions on the project work [here](https://github.com/MansMeg/IntroML/blob/master/project/).
+An example report from a previous course (2025) can be found [here](https://github.com/MansMeg/IntroML/blob/master/project/report_example.pdf).
+Note that there can be new instructions since 2026, so see the example rather as an inspiration and example.

 ## Frequently Asked Questions (FAQ)